vidjil/vidjil/doc/server.md

 ## Making backups

-Performing an Analysis in Vidjil is time-consuming, therefore should the data be lost, valuable man-hours are also lost.
+The top priority is to backup *files created during the analysis* (either by a software or a human).
-In order to prevent this we make regular incremental backups of the data stored on the vidjil servers.
+Should the data be lost, valuable man-hours would be lost.

-This applies to the files created during the analysis (either by a software or a human).
+In order to prevent this, we make twice a day incremental backups of the data stored on the public Vidjil servers.

 This does not apply to uploaded files.
+We public servers that they should keep a backup of their original sequence files.

 To ease the backup, the `backup.sh` script provides an example.
 For this script to be ran automatically, it is required that `mysqldump` does not ask for a password.
-The credentials informations should be provided in a `~/.my.cnf` file (for MySQL obviously).
+The credentials informations should be provided in a `~/.my.cnf` file (in the case of MySQL).

 ``` conf
 [client]